tianyuG/bitraede/macos/README.md

 [^11]: [http://osxdaily.com/2015/01/19/fix-os-x-install-errors-cant-be-verified-error-occurred-preparing-mac/](http://osxdaily.com/2015/01/19/fix-os-x-install-errors-cant-be-verified-error-occurred-preparing-mac/)

-[^12]: The other reason that you should not invoke this script with `./bitraede.command` is currently part of the script cannot expand `./` to an absolute path.

-[^13]: My dad got me a computer tutoring software soon after I first used a laptop.
+[^12]: My dad got me a computer tutoring software soon after I first used a laptop.
 The software featured a section, paraphrased 'DO NOT DO THIS IF YOU ARE A NEWBIE', prominently.
 I immediately disregarded the advise and used `FORMAT C:\` in `COMMAND.COM`.
 Hilarity ensues.
 Thanks for showing me what I shan't do, people who made that software. /s

-[^14]: For more information on `createinstallmedia`, please refer to Apple's [Help Topic #201372](https://support.apple.com/en-us/HT201372).
+[^13]: For more information on `createinstallmedia`, please refer to Apple's [Help Topic #201372](https://support.apple.com/en-us/HT201372).

-[^15]: It appears that Rogue Amoeba is not actively maintaining Soundflower; it offers a commercial application called Loopback which has similar functionalities.
+[^14]: It appears that Rogue Amoeba is not actively maintaining Soundflower; it offers a commercial application called Loopback which has similar functionalities.
 For a version of Soundflower that can be used in OS X 10.11 and above, refer to this page: [https://www.fluxforge.com/blog/soundflower-os-x-10.11-10.12-macOS-sierra/](https://www.fluxforge.com/blog/soundflower-os-x-10.11-10.12-macOS-sierra/)

-[^16]: For technical details of SIP, refer to Apple's [Help Topic #204899](https://support.apple.com/en-us/HT204899); to learn how to enable and disable SIP, refer to [this developer document](https://developer.apple.com/library/content/documentation/Security/Conceptual/System_Integrity_Protection_Guide/ConfiguringSystemIntegrityProtection/ConfiguringSystemIntegrityProtection.html).
+[^15]: For technical details of SIP, refer to Apple's [Help Topic #204899](https://support.apple.com/en-us/HT204899); to learn how to enable and disable SIP, refer to [this developer document](https://developer.apple.com/library/content/documentation/Security/Conceptual/System_Integrity_Protection_Guide/ConfiguringSystemIntegrityProtection/ConfiguringSystemIntegrityProtection.html).